 - 1. Work with the Leelanau County Road Commission and the Michigan Department of Transportation to ensure the safety of travelers on regional roads that run through the Village. - 2.
 Pursue opportunities to expand the regional trail network to connect the Village to other destinations in Leelanau County and beyond. - 3.
 Reinforce the idea of sidewalks and pathways as transportation facilities, in addition to serving as recreational amenities. - 4.
 Work with the BATA to expand public transit routes and frequency. - 5.
 Maintain the local sidewalk network. - 6.
-Identify and pursue funding for additional sidewalks and trails to connect our schools, parks and the downtown district.
+Identify and pursue funding for additional sidewalks and trails to connect our schools, parks, and the downtown district.
 [Note: this is also an objective in the Village Recreation Plan and is being reinforced here]. - 7.
 Identify additional funding to support local road improvements.
-[2022 Village Goals/Objectives] - Promote the sharing of roads by all users of the transportation network.
-[2022 Village Goals/Objectives]
+[2022 Village Goals/Objectives] - 8.
+Promote the sharing of roads by all users of the transportation network.
+[2022 Village Goals/Objectives] - 9.
+Prepare for electric vehicles and other new transportation technologies.

-Development Review
+Economic Development